novoalab/EpiNano/models/README.md

 sum_err feature can be derived using *Epinano_sumErr.py*, with --kmer 0 if input is per.site.var.csv or --kmer 5 if input is per.site.var.5mer.csv delta_sum_err can be computed with *Epinano_delta_sumErr.py*

-## feel free to train models on your preferred motifs !!!
+## feel free to train models on your preferred motifs and features !!!